n8n-io/n8n-docs/docs/integrations/builtin/credentials/aws.md

 - The **Access Key ID**: Generated when you create an access key.
 - The **Secret Access Key**: Generated when you create an access key.

-To generate an access key and set up the credential:
+To create an access key and set up the credential:

 1. In your n8n credential, select your AWS **Region**.
 1. Log in to the [IAM console](https://console.aws.amazon.com/iam){:target=_blank .external-link}.